-I just went through How to Create Million Dollar Products as a refresher.
+I just went through How to Create Million Dollar Products as described in this issue.
 And what struck me is that only 4 out of the 120 case studies are still selling in meaningful quantity.

 Yet each of the 116 other cases made their creators money.

 So this is only 3% of the winners!

 This should give you an idea of how difficult it is to create an evergreen product.
 From a hundred years, 4 of them are still producing revenue.